tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 16,777,213
 ```

-looks neat, but losing one byte could make one valid chunk look like another valid chunk.
+but losing one byte could make one valid chunk look like the next valid chunk.

-I prefer some space:
+I prefer some distance:

 ```text
 16,777,216